Shaggy Flores: Writing history

 Flores is the author of Sancocho - A Book of Nuyorican Poetry, and can be found in the anthologies Role Call and Bum Rush the Page: A Def Poetry Jam, both edited by Tony Medina (the latter co-edited with Louis Reyes Rivera).
 He is one of the founders of the annual Voices for the Voiceless Poetry Concert which occurs in the five college UMass Amherst area.

 He was a member of the 2000 National Hartford Slam team and competed in the 2001 Nationals as an independent competitor representing Springfield, MA.
 Shaggums also performed at the National Poetry Slam 2001 Latino showcase and in the NPS African American Showcase in Seattle, Washington.
 Flores was also one of the first Latino poets along with raúlrsalinas to feature at the Austin International Poetry Festival.

 Flores is also the founder of Dark Souls Press and Aristotle's Playground, a web and print design firm.

 Currently

 Shaggy Flores resides in the Mid-Atlantic area where he is at work on various national writing campaigns and is completing a Masters in History Degree.
-He is an active and member of Iota Phi Theta fraternity and lectures around the country on issues pertaining to the African Diaspora.
+He is an active member of Iota Phi Theta fraternity and lectures around the country on issues pertaining to the African Diaspora.
 Shaggy is also completing his next book of poetry, Obatala's Bugalu: A Nuyorican Book of Sights and Sounds, to be released in the summer of 2008.